rizdaprasetya/mt-alt-doc/en/after-payment/status-cycle.md

 --- | --- | ---
 `pending` | Transaction is created and available/waiting to be paid by customer at the payment provider (ATM/Internet banking/E-money app/store). | settlement, <br>expire,<br>cancel, <br>deny
 `capture` | Transaction is successful and credit card balance is captured successfully. <br/>If no action is taken by you, the transaction will be successfully settled on the next day and transaction status will change to *settlement*.<br />It is safe to assume a successful payment. | settlement, <br />cancel
 `settlement` | Transaction is successfully settled.
-Funds have been received. | refund, chargeback, partial_refund, partial_chargeback
+Funds have been received. | refund, chargeback, partial_refund, partial_chargeback, deny\*
 `deny` | The credentials used for payment are rejected by the payment provider or Midtrans Fraud Detection System (FDS). <br/>To know the reason and details for denied transaction, see the `status_message` field in the response. |
 `cancel` | Transaction is cancelled.
 Can be triggered by Midtrans or merchant themselves.<br>Cancelled transaction can be caused by various reasons:<br> 1. `Capture` transaction is cancelled before Settlement.<br> 2. `Challenge` Transaction is denied by merchant. |
 `expire` | Transaction no longer available to be paid or processed, because the payment is not completed within the expiry time period. |